AdityaAppalla/SQL-Analytics-Journey/02-Election-Data-Analysis/README.md

 ## Overview

 This project analyzes election constituency data using SQL to study party performance, candidate rankings, constituency-wise results, and voting trends.
-The analysis was performed using MySQL with queries involving aggregation, filtering, joins, subqueries, and ranking-based insights.
+The queries were written and tested using MySQL Workbench to analyze voting trends and party performance.
 ---

 ## Dataset